KobayashiComputing/DailyDues/dev_diary.md

 After reading the documentation (what a concept!), I was able to update the 'button_color' setting for the buttons for specific tasks.
 The state changes from 'ready' to 'current' to 'paused' and for switching to a new task are all working.

 I think the next step will be to connect with a database (using SQLite at least for the beginning).
 This will allow me to save the task info, so I can then start keeping track of time spent on each task.

+Got command line arguments handling done (using 'argparse'), and got and SQLite3 database connected.